-In all seriousness, the topic of aging in Hollywood isn’t a new one—it’s long been known that actresses, no matter how sexy, have a hard time finding meaty parts as they get into their thirties.
+In all seriousness, the topic of aging in Hollywood isn’t a new one—it’s long been known that actresses, no matter how fit, talented, and sexy, have a hard time finding meaty parts as they get into their thirties.
 In 2011, the subject made headlines when an anonymous actress filed suit against movie database IMDb for posting her actual age on her public profile.

 According to ABC News, the unnamed actress was pushing 40 but looked and represented herself as much younger and posting her real age “would make it nearly impossible for the up-and-coming actress to get work.”